 - A while ago, some friends told me that they were close to buying products of the company I was working for at that time.
 I was in charge of the Content Marketing Strategy, and I did see many people engage with my content online, but I didn’t see any engagement from the friends I talked with.

 Keep in mind:

-Some of these lurkers might slowly become your most vocal fans, your most loyal customers, or the ones that give you your next opportunity.
-You just don’t know it yet.
-And that’s why you should keep publishing.
-Your lurkers will thank you for it.
-And they will reward you without you even knowing it!
+Some of these lurkers might slowly become your most vocal fans, loyal customers, or the ones who give you your next opportunity.
+You just don’t know it because you can’t track it.

 So what do you, a vocal creator need to do?
 Keep publishing, because you know you’re adding value.
 And in the end, some lurkers will repay you the favour.